nopSolutions/nopCommerce-Docs/en/developer/tutorials/azure-publish.md

 1. Select *Windows Server 2016 VM* in the *Get Started* category or any Windows Server 2016 in the Compute category, such as **Windows Server 2016 Datacenter**
 1. Complete the required fields to configure the new VM.
     - Username/password.
 You will need it to access the VM.
-This is the admin account for connecting on VM by RDP.
+This is the admin account for connecting to the VM by RDP.
     - Resource group.
 This is the name of the "virtual folder" that contains all resources created for this VM.
 You can delete all the resources created during this process by deleting the resource group.

 ### Configure components and features on the VM

 1. DNS-name:
     - From the [Azure portal](https://portal.azure.com/), navigate to the Overview page of your virtual machine.
-    - Under DNS name, click **Configure**
+    - Under the DNS name, click **Configure**
     - Provide a globally unique DNS name.
 (A green tick appears when the name is validated.)
     - Click **Save** to save the configuration.